What Is Menorrhagia?

-If you have this problem, your flow will be so heavy that you’ll need to change your tampon or pad every hour for at least an entire day, and you’ll also have cramps so severe that they’ll stop you from doing your usual activities.
+With menorrhagia, your flow may be so heavy that you’ll need to change your tampon or pad every hour for at least an entire day.
+You also might have cramps so severe that they stop you from doing your usual activities.

-Heavy periods are sometimes caused by subtle health problems, and they can lead to other health issues.
+Heavy periods can be caused by uterine or hormonal problems, or other conditions like bleeding disorders or cancer.
 If you soak through a pad or tampon every hour or so on a regular basis, talk with your doctor.
-She may be able to help.
+They may be able to help.

-- Change pads or tampons at least once an hour for an entire day or more
+- Change pads or tampons at least once an hour for a day or more

 - Change pads in the middle of the night